mansoorop/CharityChain/README.md

 **Instructions for Installation of Application:**

 1. Download the folder "VMS-app"
+2. Do npm install in both vmsClient and vmsProcessor folder
 2. Open terminal from the folder "VMS-app" and give the command
 3. (-) sudo docker-compose up
 4. After running all the containers